sevenninety/find-nearest-task/README.md

 ## Instructions
 1. Download and unzip the .zip file or clone the repo.
 2. Web-enable the client directory or run server.js from node
-3. Access the .html page
+3. Access the .html pages

+Samples added for working with points, lines and polygons.

 ## Copyright and License